Dhruva2/NeuronBuilder.jl/README.md

 # NeuronBuilder

 This is a quick package for building small networks of detailed, conductance-based neurons out of ion channels and synapses.
-The idea is that it's easy to use this template and add your own ion channels /synapses , with your choice of dynamics.
+The idea is that it's easy to use this template and add your own ion channels /synapses, with your choice of dynamics.

+If you want a more flexible platform to build neuron models from basic components you should check out the more comprehensive package [Conductor.jl](https://github.com/wsphillips/Conductor.jl).

 # Installation and Usage